 - The master branch needs to work with the latest master branch of Elasticsearch. - All other branches need to match the version scheme of Elasticsearch, i.e. MAJOR.MINOR.PATCH-SUFFIX where all parts except MAJOR are optional.

-Rally implements a fallback logic so you don't need to define a branch for each patch release of Elasticsearch.
-For example:
+Rally implements a fallback logic in order of specificity up to the minor version level, so you don't need to define a branch for each patch release of Elasticsearch.